navattic.identify({ email: user.email })

 Take the time to identify every compliance-related question and requirement.
 This includes everything from data privacy policies and security certifications to specific insurance liabilities.
 If you’re unsure about any of them, seek clarification from the issuer.
 It’s better to ask questions upfront than to submit a proposal with a critical flaw.
 This is where having a centralized, up-to-date knowledge library becomes invaluable for pulling accurate compliance information quickly.

-Letting Communication Gaps Happen
+Mistake #5: Letting Communication Gaps Derail You

 Your decision to bid or not to bid doesn’t happen in a vacuum.
 Whether you decide to move forward or pass, clear communication is key.
 If you choose not to respond, don’t just ghost the buyer.
 Send a brief, professional note thanking them for the opportunity and explaining your decision.
 You don’t need to go into great detail; a simple reason like "it's outside our core focus" is enough.